jlnbxn/rawpixel-cc0-downloader/README.md

 ## Usage

-Log into rawpixel.com, than copy the whole contents of the cookie beginning with "SSESS77" and insert it into "YOUR_SESSION_COOKIE" in the index.js file.
+Log into rawpixel.com, then copy the whole contents of the cookie beginning with "SSESS77" and insert it into "YOUR_SESSION_COOKIE" (as in "NAME_OF_COOKIE=VALUE_OF_COOKIE") in the index.js file.
 Next, open a terminal in the folder and run "node index.js".

 ### Todo